ShahinSHH/COVID-CT-MD/README.md

   * 3 : Right Middle Lobe (RML)
   * 4 : Right Upper Lobe (RUL)

-<h4>IMPORTANT:</h4> Slices should be sorted based on the "slice location" parameter (Z-axis) which is accessible through DICOM files.
-In other words, the order of the .dcm files of a patient isn't necessarily the correct order of slices and the slices should be sorted based on the slice location parameter(Z-axis).
+<h4>IMPORTANT:</h4> While reading DICOM files, note that the correct order of slices in a CT scan doesn’t necessarily follow the order of the Slice-IDs.
+It’s recommended to use the slice location value to sort the slices.
 Otherwise, the labels will not match correctly to the images.
+The “Slice Location” value is stored in DICOM files and is accessible through the following DICOM tag:
+(0020,1041) - DS - Slice Location

 ## Technical Validation
 The longest time period between the scanner auto-calibration and the study in the COVID-CT-MD dataset is 1 day, which ensures calibrated and accurate performance of the scanning device.
 Furthermore, there is an annual thorough quality control that ensures the absence of ring artifacts in the acquired CT scans.